dianadomino24/like-button-canvas/README.md

 Press the button and start drawing.
 Press again to disable the canvas.

-A study project at Practicum by Yande using its library for the canvas.
+A study project at Practicum by Yandex using its library for the canvas.

 ---